Offer paid care and support

 - Giving care and support to people in their own homes

-- Crafting and posting up to five, high-quality listings on our private platform (we will help!)
+- Crafting and posting your profile on our private listings site (we will help!)

-- Co-ordinating informal support networks with your clients, including connecting them with peer support
+- Co-ordinating informal support networks with people getting support, including connecting them with peer support

-- Where possible and where appropriate, giving your clients the opportunities, confidence and support to help others themselves.
+- Where possible and where appropriate, giving people the opportunities, confidence and support to help others themselves.

 - Optionally offering peer support/mentoring to other workers near you

-- Optionally organising socials with other workers near you
+- Optionally attending socials and participating in circle meetings with other members near you